opendatacube/datacube-ows/docs/cfg_styling.rst

 * French and Arabic requests will get their specific language legends.
 * Italian is not a supported language, so the Italian url will be ignored.
 Italian requests will get the default (English) legend.
-* Removing the English url from the `urls` dictionary will result in an error as English is the default language.
+* Removing the English URL from the `urls` dictionary will result in an error as English is the default language.

 multi_date
 ++++++++++